smurthas/resrc/readme.md

 resrc link smurthas /path/to/local/repo
 ```

-You can easily Try out a friend's environment!
+You can easily try out a friend's environment!

 ```bash
 resrc add kristjan